sciexpem/sciexpem/README.md

 "Towards a scientific data framework to support scientific model development".
 The prototype contains a set of fully working features but also partially developed features and demo features.
 The main goal of this prototype was to better elicitate and refine the use cases and the requirements described in the paper.
 This software is under active development and can not be considered stable for any usage.

+Under the data folder there is a set of examples of experiments in the ReSpecTh format.
+Experiments can be retrived from: http://respecth.hu/

 ### System requirements

 Python >= 3.6.7